alexkemp9/Python3docs/README.md

 - LibreOffice 24.8.2.1

 ### *AppImage Installation*
-For myself this was installed in a Terminal.
-Thus, what is shown below is at a user command-line.
+The installation was done in a Terminal.
+Thus, what is shown below is at a user command-line:
 ```
 $ cd /usr/local/bin
 $ sudo wget https://appimages.libreitalia.org/LibreOffice-fresh.standard-x86_64.AppImage